lavi324/nginx-ingress-controller-setup/README.md

 This setup uses multiple external IPs and load balancers, which increases both operational cost and deployment mess.
 Moving forward, I plan to implement access through a single NGINX Ingress controller to simplify API requeses routing, improve security, and reduce cost.

+***The main focus of this project is the k8s/ingress directory files, which contains the Ingress configuration for managing HTTP routing within the Kubernetes cluster.***

 **NGINX Ingress Controller setup:**

 install the NGINX Helm chart in the new NGINX NS.